Blitz3DFASM/Blitz3DFASMSDK/README.md

          InPrint "5>2"
       end_if:

+The FASM compiler has advanced features, such as extended windows headers (which end in 'x'), for example, win32ax.inc has a set of extended macros, for example: .if .else .endif .
+Dy default file win32ax.inc is included in blitz3d.inc.
+This short example shows how to use this macroses, this is very similar to high-level programming languages.

+      .if eax<=100 & ( ecx | edx )
+         inc ebx
+      .endif

+During compilation process, code will be converted to this assembler instructions:

+            cmp	eax, 100         ; 83 F8 64 - compare eax and 100 (64h)
+            ja 	end_if           ; 77 09 - if eax > 100 goto end_if
+            test	ecx, ecx         ; 85 C9 - test, ecx is zero?
+            jnz	if_block_start   ; 75 04 - if ecx == 0 goto if_block_start (+4 bytes from here)
+            test	edx, edx         ; 85 D5 - test, edx is not zero?
+            jz 	L0040370D        ; 74 01 - if ecx != 0 goto end_if (+1 byte from here)
+       if_block_start:
+            inc	ebx              ; 43 - ebx += 1
+       end_if:

+also can be noted that register without expression:

+      .if ( eax | ebx )

+is equivalent to compare register with zero:

+      .if ( eax == 0 | ebx == 0 )

 ### Select ..
 Case ..
 Default ..
 End Select

 This is a rather difficult section for beginner programmers.